 Preparing to Clean Your Tiles

-This week we are going to help you tackle bathroom tiles, and provide you with the best ways to clean your wall tiles as well as the grout in between.
+Today we are going to help you tackle your bathroom tiles.
+While providing you with the best ways to clean your wall tiles as well as the grout in between.

-You may already have a cupboard filled with appropriate cleaning products for your bathroom, which is perfectly fine and certainly practical.
+You may already have a cupboard filled with cleaning products for your bathroom, which is perfectly fine and certainly practical.
 If this is the case, grab some cloths, put on some gloves, and get spraying!
 Most household cleaning products work best when they have a few minutes to sit and fight the grime on the tile itself.
-So we would recommend the urge to start swiping the cleaner away right after you spray it and spread it around.
 Let it sit there for about five minutes to really activate the cleaning capacity.

 If you are tempted to create your own cleaning solution, the most effective method is the classic vinegar method.
 Mixing warm water and distilled white (or cleaning) vinegar in equal amounts produces an effective cleaning agent.
 For example, you could mix five tablespoons of vinegar with five tablespoons of water.
 Dab a sponge or cloth in the mixture and scrub the tile until clean – avoid using a scouring pad or anything that may be too abrasive on your tiles.
 After you have left the solution for five minutes, you can then choose to wipe dry or allow the tiles to air dry.
 We would recommend drying it yourself to prevent water streaks on the tiles.